Pumpkin spice lover, here, to tell you things have gone a bit too far

 I prefer to use a mix of pecans, hazelnuts, almonds, and pepitas (pumpkin seeds) for this blend, but feel free to use any combination of nuts you prefer.
-I highly recommend sourcing nuts out of your local grocers bulk bins.
+I highly recommend sourcing nuts out of your local grocers bulk bins if you don’t go through nuts very quickly.
 It’s a great way to add a little variety to your mix without being tied to buying large individual bags of each type of nut.

 What type of maple syrup is best?

 You’re going to want to use 100% pure maple syrup for this, not the pancake syrup you find in a plastic bottle.
 The grade, however, is really up to you.
 You’ll often see variations of pure maple syrup including: Grade A golden, Grade A medium amber, Grade A dark amber, and Grade B. These are all great options made via the same process, but simply vary in color and intensity between seasons.
 The Grade A golden is often lighter in color as well as flavor, with each subsequent grade darkening in color and deepening in flavor.
 Just want a little maple flavor?
 Try a lighter syrup.
 Prefer more maple flavor?
 Choose one that is a little deeper in color.